-CONTENTS
+CONTENTS 2

-4 Spee cificatio ns of the Resource Market 63
+4 Spe Specifications of the Resource Market

-4.1 Enviro onmental Analysis 53
+4.1 4.1 Environmental Analysis

-4.1.1 Environment Definition 53
+4.1.1 Environment Definition 63

-4.1.2 Requirement Analysis 56
+4.1.2 Requirement Analysis 66

-4.2 Meetin ng the Requirements - Related Work \ldots \ldots \ldots \ldots \ldots \ldots 58
+4.2

-4.2.1 Centralized Mechanisms 58
+4.2.1 Centralized Mechanisms 68

 4.2.2 Decentralized Mechanisms 71

 4.2.3 Summary 71

-4.3 Design 1 of the Resource Market 71
+4.3 Design n of the Resource Market

-4.3.1 Bidding Language and Message Specification 72
+Bidding Language and Message Specification 72

-4.3.2 75
+4.3.2 Centralized Market

-4.3.3 Decentralized Market 34
+4.3.3 Decentralized Market 84

-4.4
+4.4 Relatio ons to other Work Packages

-4.4.1 Relation to Simulator (WP2) 39
+4.4.1 Relation to Simulator (WP2)

-4.4.2 Relation to Proof of Concept (WP3) 39
+4.4.2 Relation to Proof of Concept (WP3)

-4.4.3 90
+4.4.3 Relation to Evaluation (WP4)

-5 Map opable A Applications 9 91
+5 Mappable Applications

 5.1 BitTor rent 91

-5.2 Planet Lab 93
+5.2 Lab

-5.3 Coral · · · · · · · · · · · · · · · · · · · 95
+5.3 Coral 95

-6 Con clusion 9 97
+6 Conclusion

 6.1 Review w of this Work 97

-6.2 98
+6.2 ok on Next Steps

-Bi bliog raphy ç 98
+Bi bliog raphy 98

-Chapter 1 Introduction
+Introduction

-What makes economics so attractive for computing environments is that its central research question lies in the efficient allocation of resources, provided by suppliers and in demand by customers.
-In computing environments like Grid Computing, the resources in question are processor time or storage space, while economic actors are represented by software agents or web services [BAG01].
+What makes Economics so attractive for computing environments is that its central research question lies in the effective allocation of resources, provided by suppliers and in demand by customers.
+In computing environments like Grid Computing, the resources in question are processor time or storage space, while the economic actors are computers or web services [BAG01].
 It appears that, by just implementing markets in computing environments, the satisfying ability of economics might be viable for creating cost-effective computer architectures.
-However, between the mostly descriptive economic concept and the normative technical implementation lies a fundamental gap, requiring selective choice of how actors, resources, goods, and markets are modeled and embedded into a technical environment.
+However, between the mostly descriptive economic concept and the normative technical implementation lies a fundamental gap, requiring selective choice of how actors, resources, goods, and markets are modeled and embedded in a technical environment.